IDCubed/oms-docs/sources/contributing/documentation.rst

 Point your browser at http://$ip:9000 to see HTML docs served up by the minimal HTTP server (replace *$ip* with the IP of your OMS Host).

-At this point, you may want to review the :oms-docs-git:`oms-docs README
+At this point, you may want to review the :github-readme:`oms-docs README
-<master/README.md>` for details about restructured text, sphinx, and style
+<oms-docs>` for details about restructured text, sphinx, and style conventions
-conventions found in oms-docs.
+found in oms-docs.

 The next section details how to leverage the build tools included in oms-docs to simplify the work in building, reviewing, and updating sphinx doc projects